highcharts/highcharts/docs/chart-and-series-types/bubble-series.md

 Bubble sizes
 ------------

-The actual size of the bubbles are also controlled by other options:
+The actual size of the bubbles is also controlled by other options:
 * The [minSize](https://api.highcharts.com/highcharts/series.bubble.minSize) and [maxSize](https://api.highcharts.com/highcharts/series.bubble.minSize) options determine the size span of the rendered bubbles.
 They can be set as percentages (of the chart area) or as absolute pixel values.
 * The [zMin](https://api.highcharts.com/highcharts/series.bubble.zMin) and [zMax](https://api.highcharts.com/highcharts/series.bubble.zMax) options determine how the sizes should be computed relative to the actual z value.
 * The [sizeByAbsoluteValue](https://api.highcharts.com/highcharts/series.bubble.sizeByAbsoluteValue) determine how the size should handle crossing of the [zThreshold](https://api.highcharts.com/highcharts/series.bubble.zThreshold), usually the zero plane.